SlightOfHandio2/UKBETA/readme.txt

 - More Custom Focus trees
 - Lakes Added to the map
 - The rest of ireland + islands around the UK (Jersey, Guernsey etc)

+// all of the above can be forgotten, planning to now go open source